 A cycle is counted from the first day of your period to the day before the next period.
 The average menstrual cycle is 28 days long.
 However, girls’ cycles can range anywhere from 21 to 35 days and still be considered to fall within the normal range.

 The first half of the menstrual cycle is called the follicular phase.
 During this stage of your cycle, the female hormone estrogen dominates.
 This hormone is responsible for a number of different processes including contributing to bone health, but it also prepares your body for pregnancy by thickening the lining of your uterus, the endometrium.
 While that's happening, a number of follicles are also developing in your ovaries.
 One will start to dominate, and once mature, that egg will be released during ovulation.
 Young girls who recently started menstruating will not always ovulate during their menstrual cycles, but when ovulation does occur, pregnancy can happen.
 The so-called "fertile window" starts about five days before ovulation does.
 Eggs will also be viable for 12 to 24 hours after ovulation.

-In menstruation, the body gets rid of the material it has been preparing for a potential pregnancy.
-The blood that comes out comes from the uterus; it is the lining of the uterus (also called endometrium) that was created during the follicular phase of your menstrual cycle, so that the fertilized egg (female egg joined with male spermatozoa) could attach to it and develop further into the fetus and grow into a baby.
+During menstruation, the body gets rid of the material it has been preparing for a potential pregnancy.
+The blood that comes out comes from the uterus.
+It is the lining of the uterus (also called endometrium) that was created during the follicular phase of your menstrual cycle so that the fertilized egg (female egg joined with male spermatozoa) could attach to it and develop further into the fetus and grow into a baby.

 Body Organs Involved In The Menstrual Cycle

 The parts of the body involved in the menstrual cycle include the brain, pituitary gland, uterus and cervix, ovaries, fallopian tubes, and vagina.

 1. The vagina — the muscular canal extending from the uterus to the exterior of the body, through which menstrual blood flushes out.